Biology (BIO) - Courses

 Latin and Greek Roots in Scientific Terminology

 Most scientific terminology comes to us as derived from Latin and Greek words.
 This course provides a solid background in scientific vocabulary by learning root words, prefixes and suffixes, as well as combinations of two or more root words and prefixes.
 Does not apply toward biology major or any concentration.
-Prerequisite: BIO 103 or BIO 105.
+Prerequisite: BIO 105.
 Offered Fall.